 Processing | The final stage once promotions are defined, is to determine where to process the promotion to finalize (this will take place via Workday or Greenhouse). |

-Managers do not need to submit promotions that are part of the quarterly calibration process via Workday or Greenhouse.
+Managers do not need to submit promotions that are part of the twice per year calibration process via Workday or Greenhouse.
 These will be processed by the PBP, Total Rewards, and People Connect team following calibration and Division leader approval.
-The exception to this rule are promotions that are submitted as exceptions and not part of the quarterly cycle and timeline outlined below.
+Below is the timeline for FY24:

-Please note that the Calibration timeline for Senior Director+ promotions will differ slightly from the timelines indicated above, as Senior Director+ promotions are calibrated at the quarterly E-group offiste.
+Please note that the Calibration timeline for Senior Director+ promotions will differ slightly from the timelines indicated above, as Senior Director+ promotions are calibrated twice per year at the E-group offsite.

-The promotion document is required for all promotions.
+The promotion document is required for all in-line promotions.

 As the audience are other GitLab team members, the text should be written in third person using the team member's name and appropriate pronouns (he/she/they) to highlight the work and skills as evidence of the team member's suitability for the role.